-The Administrative Services Commander shall ensure that victim information handouts are available and current.
+The Administrative Support Services Commander shall ensure that victim information handouts are available and current.
 These should include as appropriate:

-- (a) Shelters and other community resources for victims of domestic violence. - (b) Community resources for victims of sexual assault. - (c) Assurance that sexual assault victims will not incur out-of-pocket expenses for forensic medical exams, and information about evidence collection, storage and preservation in sexual assault cases (34 USC § 10449; 34 USC § 20109; Penal Code § 13823.95(a)). - (d) An explanation that victims of sexual assault who seek a medical evidentiary examination shall not be required to participate or agree to participate in the criminal justice system, either prior to the examination or at any other time (Penal Code § 13823.95(b)). - (e) An advisement that a person who was arrested may be released on bond or some other form of release and that the victim should not rely upon an arrest as a guarantee of safety. - (f) A clear explanation of relevant court orders and how they can be obtained. - (g) Information regarding available compensation for qualifying victims of crime (Government Code § 13962). - (h) VINE® information (Victim Information and Notification Everyday), including the telephone number and whether this free service is available to allow victims to check on an offender's custody status and to register for automatic notification when a person is released from jail. - (i) Notice regarding U Visa and T Visa application processes. - (j) Resources available for victims of identity theft. - (k) A place for the officer's name, badge number and any applicable case or incident number.
+- (a) Shelters and other community resources for victims of domestic violence. - (b) Community resources for victims of sexual assault. - (c) Assurance that sexual assault victims will not incur out-of-pocket expenses for forensic medical exams, and information about evidence collection, storage, and preservation in sexual assault cases (34 USC § 10449; 34 USC § 20109; Penal Code § 13823.95(a)). - (d) An explanation that victims of sexual assault who seek a standardized medical evidentiary examination shall not be required to participate or agree to participate in the criminal justice system, either prior to the examination or at any other time (Penal Code § 13823.95(b)). - (e) An advisement that a person who was arrested may be released on bond or some other form of release and that the victim should not rely upon an arrest as a guarantee of safety. - (f) A clear explanation of relevant court orders and how they can be obtained. - (g) Information regarding available compensation for qualifying victims of crime (Government Code § 13962). - (h) VINE® information (Victim Information and Notification Everyday), including the telephone number and whether this free service is available to allow victims to check on an offender's custody status and to register for automatic notification when a person is released from jail. - (i) Notice regarding U visa and T visa application processes. - (j) Resources available for victims of identity theft.